tbarbette/npf/README.md

 Use npf-watch.py with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.

-Use npf-compare.py to compare multiple Click instances, typically in research paper or to asser that an idea of you is good, showing the generated graphs to assert your sayings.
+Use npf-compare.py to compare multiple repositories, multiples branches or multiple different softwares.
+The testies included in this repository support comparing throughput of Click and FastClick in diverse configurations, or NetPerf and Iperf as packet generators.

+### Main common arguments
+All tools feature those common arguments :

+ * --variables VAR=VAL [VAR2=VAL2 ...] allows to overwrite some testie variables configuration, mainly to reduce the set of parameters
+ * --config VAR=VAL [VAR2=VAL2 ...] allows to overwrite some configuration options such as n_runs used to define the number of time a test should be launched for each variable combination
+ * --testie path : Path to a folder or a testie.
+By default "tests" is used.

 ## Dataset
 All results of tests are saved per-commit and per-repo to avoid re-computing the next time you launch either of the tools.
 However the set of variables must be exactly the same.